surfingoldelephant/PowerShell-Docs/reference/docs-conceptual/learn/deep-dives/everything-about-null.md

 ## Initializing to $null

 One habit that I have picked up is initializing all my variables before I use them.
 You are required to do this in other languages.
-At the top of my function or as I enter a foreach loop, I define all the values that I'm using.
+At the top of my function or as I enter a `foreach loop`, I define all the values that I'm using.

 Here is a scenario that I want you to take a close look at.
 It's an example of a bug I had to chase down before.